BrianOtto/ui-builder/README.md

 ## Documentation

-UI Builder only supports a limited set of elements right now, and so documentation will only become available when more is added.
+UI Builder only supports a limited set of elements right now, and so documentation will become available when more is added.
 A good introduction on how to use the app is to follow along with the original [demo](https://brianotto.github.io/ui-builder/doc/demo).

 I will also be adding example templates that can be used as a starting point for your apps.